 Effect Units are general DSP effects that modify the audio signal being played through the AudioGroup, for example Highpass or Reverb.
 Effect Units can also process side-chain signal information that is sent to it from a Send Unit.
 The interface for each Effect Unit is different, but for the most part expose a collection of parameters that you can modify to change how the effect is applied to the signal.
 For example, a Parameter EQ effect has 3 parameters that modify how the signal is processed:

-To change the ordering of the effect within the AudioGroup, left click the effect header and drag up or down to place it in a different position.
+To change the ordering of the effect within the AudioGroup, select the effect header and drag up or down to place it in a different position.

 Sends allow you to diverge the audio signal flow and send a potentially attenuated copy of the signal to be used as a side-chain within another Effect Unit, for example, a side-chain compressor.
 You can insert Sends anywhere in the signal chain, allowing divergence of signal at any point.

-Receives are the signal sinks of Sends, they simply take the audio signal that is sent to them from Sends and mix it with the current signal passing through their AudioGroup.
+Receives are the signal sinks of Sends.
+They take the audio signal that is sent to them from Sends and mix it with the current signal passing through their AudioGroup.
 There are no parameters to a Receive.

-Note that if you Solo a Receive unit, this will make the sound stop playing.
+Note: If you Solo a Receive unit, the sound stops playing.
 This is by design.